TheNerdyHamster/blog/content/posts/monitoring-with-azure.md

 ```

 Now if we start with the code.
-First we setup a middleware that will capture, load performance and status codes etc.
+First, we set up a middleware that will capture, load performance and status codes, etc.

 So what we are doing here is.
 1. Get current time.
 2. Register `lrw`.
 3. Serve the request.
-4. Calculate duration of request.
+4. Calculate the duration of the request.
 5. Register `TelementryClient` and track the `RequestTelementry`
 ```go
 type loggingResponseWriter struct {